-This means that have to avoid house chores as much as possible to achieve a real staycation vibe.
-I am doubtful with this one though because I know moms can’t resist clutter and unwashed dishes!
+This means that you have to avoid house chores as much as possible to achieve a real staycation vibe.
+I am doubtful about this one though because I know moms can’t resist clutter and unwashed dishes!

-But here are some tips that will help us through:
+But here are some tips that will help you through:

 5. Plan And Make The Meals Ahead.

 This is a great idea to make sure that you won’t be cooking during the staycation!
-If you do, it would feel like a normal day where we cook, clean, etc.
+If you do, it would feel like a normal day where you cook, clean, etc.

-Look for freezer meals or make-ahead meals ideas, there are thousands on Pinterest.
-I’ll start looking, too, and will be sharing it with you soon.
+Look for freezer meals or make-ahead meal ideas, there are thousands on Pinterest.

 6. Dedicate A Day To Clean The House Before The Family Staycation.